 Adults can explore healthy ways of coping by making sure they are getting plenty of sleep, eating regularly and working out at least three times a week.
 Living a healthy lifestyle, which includes opening up to friends, family or a professional about your pain, is one of the best ways to avoid relying on substances to ease your pain.

 It may sound unrealistic at first, but children, especially those dealing with grief, are also at risk for substance abuse.
-A 2006 study by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) found that children who start drinking before the age of 15 are four times more likely to become dependent on substances.
+A 2006 study by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) found that children who start drinking before the age of 15 are four times more likely to become dependent on substances, and may need alcohol dependency treatment.
 If the adults around the children are coping with grief through drugs and alcohol, children see that behavior modeled and are more likely to turn to substances to try to manage difficult feelings.
 Not only will this impact a child’s emotional health, but their physical health as well.
 They could face a lifelong battle with addiction, which can destroy their dreams, their future, and their life.

 Try to get children talking.
 No matter how young, they have a story to tell.
 If they feel safe to open up and explore their feelings, they’ll be less likely to suppress overwhelming emotions.
 The best things adults can do is listen and stay connected.
 When a child loses a parent, their entire world changes.
 If they have people they can look up to who are modeling healthy grieving techniques, they’ll be less likely to turn to substances to deal with the pain.